 - Sex and/or Sexual orientation,

-Retaliation Prevention — Marigold’s Code of Conduct includes the standards in the Provincial Standards of Codes of Conduct.
+Retaliation Prevention — Marigold’s Code of Conduct includes the standards from the Provincial Standards of Codes of Conduct.
 All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.

 When students do not act responsibly, it is the adults’ responsibility to intervene.
 The acquisition of skills related to positive social and pro-social behavior is developmental; as children become older, expectations regarding behavior will increase.
 Occasionally, our school Police Liaison Officer may be called to assist the staff, students, and parents.